spyder-ide/spyder-docs/doc/onlinehelp.rst

 Online help
 ===========

-The online help plugin provides an internal web browser to explore dynamically generated Python documentation on installed module, including your own modules (this documentation is provided by a pydoc server running in background).
+The **Online Help** plugin provides an internal web browser to explore dynamically generated Python documentation on installed module, including your own modules (this documentation is provided by a pydoc server running in background).